MasterSais/uvo/docs/main.md

 Uvo wants to be a pretty small size library, so each validator represented as separated module and can be skipped during treeshaking stage in your bundler (e.g. `webpack`).
 Only `templating API` represented as one indivisible bundle.

 Uvo wants to be a flexible and comprehensive library, so `uvo/extended` will coming soon with a huge base of specific validators such as `email`, `uri`, `guid` and so on.
+Also uvo supports asynchronous validations.

 [size:c-esm]: dist/esm/index.min.js
 [size:c-cjs]: dist/cjs/index.min.js